open-edge-insights/video-ingestion/README.md

 # Video Ingestion Module:
 This module injests the video data from a file or basler's webcam and sends it to Image Store and influx using Data Ingestion Lib.

+## Pre-requisites:

+* Influxdb, Redis and mosquitto (only if working with camera) services should be running

 ## Steps to run this module

 * Run the DataAgent with the config file having right configs for InfluxDB and Redis.